Himalayas logo

 Sincerely,

-Alex Johnson
+Alex Morgan

 5. Mistakes to avoid when writing a Videographer resume

-Mistake Example: "Helped with video projects at a company."
+Mistake Example: "Handled video projects for clients."

-Neglecting portfolio links
+No portfolio or broken links

 6. FAQs about Videographer resumes

-How long should my videographer resume be?
+How long should my Videographer resume be?

-How can I showcase my projects in my resume?
+How do I showcase my portfolio and projects on the resume?

 Pro Tips